crate/crate/docs/admin/logical-replication.rst

 .. rst-class:: open

+- Consolidating data from multiple clusters into a single one for aggregated reports.

 - Ensure High Availability if one cluster becomes unavailable.

 - Replicating between different major versions of CrateDB via chain of compatible versions.
 Adjacent major versions are compatible.

-- Consolidating multiple clusters into a single one for aggregated reports.

 .. _logical-replication-publication: